Skip to main content

 What is Tempo?

-Tempo is a Layer-1 blockchain purpose-built for payments, co-developed by Stripe and Paradigm.
-It combines EVM compatibility with payment-specific features like stablecoin gas fees, payment lanes, and built-in compliance support.
+Tempo is a Layer-1 blockchain purpose-built for payments.
+It combines EVM compatibility with payment-specific features like stablecoin gas fees, payment lanes, built-in compliance support, and the Machine Payments Protocol (MPP) for inline HTTP payments.

 Tempo is designed for high-throughput payment applications with sub-second finality and the ability to pay transaction fees in stablecoins instead of a volatile native token.